-In addition to the Prospectus, a key investor information document is produced for each share category and is handed to each purchaser before he/she subscribes to Shares ("Key Investor Information Document").
-By subscribing the Shares, each purchaser declares that he/she has received the Key Investor Information Document prior to effecting the subscription.
+In addition to the Prospectus, a Key Information Document is produced for each share category and is handed to each purchaser before he/she subscribes to Shares ("Key Information Document").
+By subscribing the Shares, each purchaser declares that he/she has received the Key Information Document prior to effecting the subscription.

-Subscriptions are only accepted on the basis of the valid Prospectus or the valid Key Investor Information Document in conjunction with (i) the most recent annual report of the Company or (ii) the most recent semi-annual report where this is published after the annual report.
+Subscriptions are only accepted on the basis of the valid Prospectus or the valid Key Information Document in conjunction with (i) the most recent annual report of the Company or (ii) the most recent semi-annual report where this is published after the annual report.